 St George's Anglican Grammar School students have the opportunity to participate in a range of outdoor activities on camps, excursions and tours within Perth and the greater Western Australian surrounds.

-Each year group has the opportunity to attend an annual camp.
+Each year there are a range of annual camps that students can attend.
 The focus is on team building and providing students with the opportunity to develop physically, emotionally and spiritually.
 Environmental awareness, orienteering, bush walking, canoeing and obstacle courses are just some of the activities students get to experience with their friends and peers.

 The student leaders head for the hills to attend the annual Guild Camp at the beginning of each year.
 Our leaders are given every opportunity to build on their leadership skills ranging from team building, public speaking and time management to effective communication, honesty, integrity, humility and of course a sense of humour.